-If you are like me, someone who needs more specifics before making a decision, then this post will serve you well.
-If you are new to the game, this information will save you from a grueling trial and error years that most chronic gout sufferers, like me, had to endure.
-The purpose here is not to be a hardcore research study, but to form a consensus and clarify recommendations by medical and health authorities on the which foods are really the worst for gout.
+If you are like me, someone who needs specifics before making a decision, then this post will serve you well.
+If you are new to the game, this information will save you from a grueling trial and error phase that most chronic gout sufferers, like me, had to endure.
+The purpose here is not to be a hardcore research study.
+More so, to form a consensus and clarify recommendations by medical and health authorities on the worst foods for gout.

 Purines the Root Cause of Hyperuricemia

 A purine is an organic compound usually found in the same foods that contain protein.
 To break down purines the liver must produce uric acid.
 When there is a large presence of purines, the liver tends to produce more uric acid than the kidneys can filter out of the body.
 Hyperuricemia is the condition when uric acid levels are above normal levels.
-The excess uric acid builds up at a joint and causes inflammation and pain, which are symptoms of gouty arthritis or gout.
+Excess uric acid crystals build up at a joint, which causes symptoms of gouty arthritis; inflammation and pain.

 [For more details on how purines are linked to hyperuricemia and gout read my article: What Is Gout?
 Arthritis, Uric Acid, Purines And Pain!]